edHelper.com

 By Mary Lynn Bushong

 3 In 1608, he was asked to help start a new settlement.
-This was also to be the first year round trading post.
+This was also to be the first year-round trading post.

 4 This new settlement was built where the St. Lawrence River narrowed.
-In the native tongue the place was called Kebec for "narrow river."
+In the native tongue, the place was called Kebec for "narrow river."

 5 Quebec had a good harbour for ships.
 It was also the perfect place for a town.
 There was good land for farming.
 There were trees for lumber.

 6 The people built a place to live.
 It was one large building.
 There were places for the people to live.
 There was also room to store furs and food.
-It was called the "Abitation."
+It was called the "Habitation."
 A wooden palisade went around the building.
 A moat went around the fence.
 A drawbridge let people in and out.

 7 The first winter, several people died.
 They needed more people to help the colony.
 It began to grow slowly.
 Soon they were able to grow more food, but it wasn't enough.